AREAL-DTA: Dynamic Tree Attention for Efficient Reinforcement Learning of Large Language Models: Dynamic Tree Attention

-\textbf{Determining optimal DFS traversal order}: Note that the order of DFS traversal over the prefix tree can substantially impact overall system efficiency.
+\textbf{Determining an optimal DFS traversal order}: Note that the order of DFS traversal over the prefix tree can substantially impact overall system efficiency.
 In \sys, we design a \textit{greedy algorithm} to optimize the DFS sequence.
-The greedy heuristic is simple yet effective: (\underline{\textbf{i}}) minimize the number of forward passes by maximizing reuse of shared prefixes; and (\underline{\textbf{ii}}) balance the backward pass segment lengths to avoid frequent short backward steps, which can become memory-bound.
-By prioritizing branches that lead to longer uninterrupted push-pop segments and balancing gradient accumulation more evenly, our greedy algorithm improves memory efficiency and runtime stability across varying rollout tree shapes.
+The greedy heuristic is simple yet effective: (\underline{\textbf{i}}) minimize the number of extra forward passes by maximizing reuse of shared prefixes; and (\underline{\textbf{ii}}) balance the backward pass segment lengths to avoid frequent short backward steps, which can become memory-bound.
+By prioritizing branches that lead to fewer extra forward passes and balancing gradient accumulation more evenly, our greedy algorithm improves memory efficiency and runtime stability across varying rollout tree structures.
+Algorithm~\ref{alg:dta-order} summarizes how this DFS order is used by the push-pop execution.

+\textbf{Chunked backpropagation for long rollout suffixes}: We implement chunked backpropagation for long suffixes in the prefix tree, inspired by the chunk scheduling algorithm in ChunkFlow~\cite{yuan2025efficient}.
+Although \sys limits the live computation graph to a single suffix, that suffix can still span tens of thousands of tokens, making the corresponding \textsc{FWD}/\textsc{BWD} graph too large to fit in memory.
+To handle extremely long rollout trajectories, \sys performs backpropagation over the suffix in fixed-length chunks.
+Given a maximum chunk length, e.g., 2048 tokens, \sys splits a long suffix into consecutive chunks and performs chunked backpropagation from right to left.
+For each chunk, \sys uses the stored prefix KV cache and outputs to recompute a local \textsc{FWD} pass, constructs the computation graph only for that chunk, immediately backpropagates through it, and then frees the associated activations before moving to the preceding chunk.
+This process is repeated until the entire suffix has been processed.